 Reuse installed packages

 Create a new virtual environment and install packages that you want to be used in other projects.
-Then you can specify this virtual environment as a project interpreter for the target project and all the needed packages will be available.
+Then you can specify this virtual environment as a Python interpreter for the target project and all the needed packages will be available.

 In the Terminal window execute the following command:

 pip freeze > requirements.txt

 requirements.txtfile to the target project and PyCharm will prompt you to install the packages listed in the file.